stepbrobd/consistency-z3/readme.md

 - finished happen before
 - graph constraints extraction entry/exit guard
 - cleanup decorator to remove side effects
 - op declaration extension (maybe add op field extension to allow other types of op other than rd/wr?)

 lineage:

 - dag properties (acyclic, transitivity)
 - single root: 1. all ops have a single root, 2. root have no predecessor, 3. paper requires lineage begins from that single root
 - strict ordering within lineage: use session order, check op.proc
 - service correspondence: 1. use lamport happen before, dont care about op type, 2. add new op field svc and check equivalence
 - invocation correspondence (vague): 1. use same object 2. force wr on caller rd on callee
 - reply correspondence: 1. use viewed, 2. inheriently undeterministic

 xcy:

 - tilted arrow equal to arrow? assuming equivalence
 - read from lineage failing
 - how to test?

+After meeting:

+- revisit rule 4 of lineage, how to use wr/rd
+- test XCY rule 1 with only hb, and recursive definition

 ### 2025-01-23